oriolaranda/DistMIS/README.md

 - debug:
   > (bool) Mode debug.
 If true, no tensorboard files will be saved and the training verbosity is set for every step.
 Otherwise the training verbosity is set for epoch and the tensorboard files will be saved.

 In order to execute the script first we need to start a ray.cluster with the required resources, i.e. we want to use NUM_GPUS and NUM_CPUS.
 If we are using a **single node** then we can type the following command.
-If we are using **multi-node**, please refer to the to the section [Multi-node ray cluster](#multi-node-ray-cluster).
+If we are using **multi-node**, please ignore this command and refer to the to the section [Multi-node ray cluster](#multi-node-ray-cluster).
 ```console
 foo@bar:~$ ray start --head --num-cpus=NUM_CPUS --num-gpus=NUM_GPUS
 ```